katiestar99/ansible/test/integration/targets/incidental_k8s/README.md

 ----------

-wait tests require at least one node, and don't work on the normal k8s openshift-origin container as provided by ansible-test --docker -v k8s
+wait tests require at least one node, and don't work on the normal k8s openshift-origin container as provided by assible-test --docker -v k8s

 minikube, Kubernetes from Docker or any other Kubernetes service will suffice.